fribbels/hsr-optimizer/src/lib/conditionals/character/REFACTOR.md

 import { CharacterConditional, ConditionalMap, ContentItem, Form } from 'types/CharacterConditional';

 ```
+Some common/reused utils & constants live in `lib/conditionals/utils.ts` & `lib/conditionals/constants.ts`.
+Import from these dependenciese (DRY this out);

 4. Refactor the `display()` function and extract the `content` array:
 ```
 ...
-const content = [{
+// create new array inside controller code: const content = [{
   id: 'form_control_name',
-  formItem: FormSwitchWithPopover | FormSliderWithPopover, // depends on the control being refactored
+  // depends on the control being refactored
+  formItem: FormSwitchWithPopover | FormSliderWithPopover,
   title: 'Text shown as title in Popover',
   text: 'Short text shown as form control label',
   content: 'Long form description text that may need token substitution if the value depends on eidolon level, skill level, trace unlock',